tsvikas/hebrew-numbers/README.md

 ## Development

 - install [git][install-git], [uv][install-uv].
-- git clone this repo
+- git clone this repo: `git clone tsvikas/hebrew-numbers.git`
 - run `uv run just prepare`

-### Code formatting

-- use `uv run black .` to format code
-- use
-  `git ls-files -z -- '*.md' '*.rst' '*.tex' '*.py' | xargs -0 uv run blacken-docs` to format docs

 ### Code quality

+- use `uv run just format` to format the code.
-- use `uv run ruff check .` to verify code quality
+- use `uv run just lint` to see linting errors.
-- use `uv run mypy` to verify check typing
+- use `uv run just test` to see run tests.
-- use `uv run pytest` to run tests
+- use `uv run just check` to run all the checks (format, lint, test, and pre-commit).
+- Run a specific tool directly, with `uv run pytest`/`ruff`/`mypy`/`black`/...

 ### Build